hughker/documentation/smart-collections/overview.md

 #What are smart collections?

 Smart collections are an inteligent way to present specific product segments to your users.
-Imagine you'd like to create pages for products with specific brands or colours or tags.

-Additionally smart collections learn from your user's behaviour.
-The order of the products is adjusted in time to increase their conversion - you don't have to do a thing!

-Our smart collections can replace any number of product pages in your store, they can be used as the only collection engine or even to create dedicated product landing pages.
+The added value with Findify Smart Collections is that you will have all the features you love in Findify search, now on a collection level:

+1. Dynamic filtering
+2. Trend based product ordering (using our Machine Learning platform)
+3. Lightning fast response time

+The Findify Smart Collections are SEO friendly, and are indexed by search engines to make sure you make the best of your product data.
+Smart Collections can be used to replace specific cateogory pages on your site, create dedicated landing pages, or as the compelte collection engine for your store.

 #How can I create a smart collection

-To integrate smart collections - contact us through the merchant chat in your [Merchant Dashboard](http://dashboard.findify.io), afterwards you'll just need to add one div tag to anywhere you'd like to list your smart collections:
+To integrate smart collections you must be on our Enterprise plan.
+Please contact us to discuss an upgrade.
+If you are already on the Enterprise plan, all you need to do is add one div tag to anywhere you'd like to include your smart collection[s]:

 ```html
 <div data-findify-attr="findify-search-results"></div>